kolsagg/ecoTrack_v2/backend/docs/prd.md

 *   To process incoming QR code data and transform it into structured financial data.
 *   To securely and efficiently store and manage user expense data using Supabase with its Python client.
-*   To analyze spending data through AI models (local Ollama with `tinyllama`) to generate meaningful insights and recommendations.
+*   To analyze spending data through AI models (local Ollama with `qwen2.5:3b`) to generate meaningful insights and recommendations.
 *   To provide reliable and performant API endpoints built with FastAPI, supplying all necessary data for the frontend application, including data structured specifically for financial visualizations (graphs, charts).
 *   To ensure the security and privacy of user data through Supabase's Row Level Security (RLS) and best practices.
 *   To implement robust logging for monitoring and debugging.